-In the most well-known story of Christianity we reduce all of life to two moments.
+In the most well-known story of Christianity, we reduce all of life to two moments.
 First, there’s the moment we “get saved,” when we legally become a part of God’s family.
-Second, there’s the moment—sometime far off in the future—when our new identity keeps us out of hell.
+Second, there’s the moment—sometimes far off in the future—when our new identity keeps us out of hell.

 This explanation for following Jesus is just as absurd as my argument for adoption.
 Why?
 Isn’t it obvious?
 It ignores everything that happens in between!

 Adoption begins with the legal declaration.
 It certainly brings a life-long benefit to the adoptee.
 But that’s a shallow, superficial understanding!
 The joy of adoption is made up of the life in-between.
 Shared family experiences.
 Living together through crisis and joy.
 The adopted family learning that they can love someone who is not their blood with the same intensity.
 The adopted person learning that they are not alone in the world, that they are truly included.

 Adoption matters because of the relationship that happens every day and the way that relationship plays out in the moments of real life.